Akamai Technologies (NASDAQ:AKAM) Releases FY 2021 Earnings Guidance

-Akamai Technologies (NASDAQ:AKAM) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Akamai Technologies (NASDAQ:AKAM) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of 5.450-5.520 for the period, compared to the Thomson Reuters consensus estimate of $5.410.
 The company issued revenue guidance of $3.40 billion-$3.44 billion, compared to the consensus revenue estimate of $3.41 billion.Akamai Technologies also updated its Q2 2021 guidance to 1.350-1.400 EPS.

+Several brokerages have recently weighed in on AKAM.
+Credit Suisse Group increased their price target on Akamai Technologies from $105.00 to $115.00 and gave the company a neutral rating in a research note on Wednesday, February 10th.
+Morgan Stanley increased their price target on Akamai Technologies from $115.00 to $119.00 and gave the company an equal weight rating in a research note on Tuesday, May 11th.
+JPMorgan Chase & Co. lowered Akamai Technologies from an overweight rating to a neutral rating and cut their target price for the company from $125.00 to $117.00 in a research report on Wednesday, February 10th.
+Evercore ISI restated a buy rating on shares of Akamai Technologies in a research report on Thursday, May 6th.
+Finally, Needham & Company LLC upped their target price on Akamai Technologies from $120.00 to $125.00 and gave the company a buy rating in a research report on Tuesday, May 11th.
+Six analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+The company has an average rating of Buy and a consensus target price of $121.50.

 Akamai Technologies, Inc provides cloud services for securing, delivering, and optimizing content and business applications over the internet in the United States and internationally.
 The company offers cloud and enterprise security solutions to keep infrastructure, websites, applications, application programming interfaces, and users safe from various cyberattacks and online threats while enhancing performance.